Cocaine Use: Health Risks, Long and Short-Term Effects

 - Pulmonary edema.

 - Enlargement of airspaces in lungs (i.e., emphysema).

 - Collapsed lung.

 Cocaine’s Effects on Skin

 Like other major systems of the body, cocaine use is damaging to a person’s skin.
-Cocaine is often mixed or “cut” with other substances called adulterants.4 Approximately 70% of illicit cocaine in the U.S. is contaminated with levamisole, an anti-parasitic drug used in veterinary medicine.
-Snorting and smoking levamisole-contaminated cocaine can induce vasculitis resulting in skin and soft tissue problems include necrosis (tissue death).17
+Cocaine is often mixed or “cut” with other substances called adulterants.4 Approximately 70% of illicit cocaine in the U.S. is contaminated with levamisole, an antiparasitic drug used in veterinary medicine.
+Snorting and smoking levamisole-contaminated cocaine can induce vasculitis resulting in skin and soft tissue problems including necrosis (tissue death).17

 The final aspect of cocaine’s effects on the skin is an indirect effect of cocaine’s impact on a person’s mental health.
 Some cocaine users may experience a specific form of hallucination called “cocaine bugs” or “formication,” in which the person feels that bugs or worms are crawling on or under their skin.
 This may lead to scratching, picking, and poking at the skin, resulting in wounds, scabs, and scars.19

 Cocaine’s influence extends to nearly all major systems in the body.
 The gastrointestinal (GI) system, the kidneys, and the reproductive system can all also be impacted by cocaine.
 Abuse of cocaine use also increases the risk of infectious disease transmission.

 What are the Effects of Cocaine on the Stomach (GI System)?